Hilda López

 Hilda López (27 September 1922 – 2 June 1996) was a Uruguayan painter and sculptor.
 She was best known for her abstract, gestural paintings and drawings from the 1960s, as well as for her political activism following the 1973 Uruguayan coup d'état.
-López's work first came to public attention in the 1960s after exhibitions in Montevideo and the USA, and she soon became an influential name in Uruguay's Informalism movement.
+López's work first came to public attention in the 1960s after exhibitions in Montevideo and the United States, and she soon became an influential name in Uruguay's Informalism movement.
 López represented Uruguay in the São Paulo Art Biennial, and her work is part of the collection of the National Museum of Visual Arts in Uruguay.

 Biography

 Hilda López was born in Montevideo on 27 September 1922.
 Her family settled in Mataojo, Lavalleja Department, to attend to her father's business.